sail-sg/SkyLadder/README.md

 ```
 Here, `dm8` means that $\alpha$ is 1/8.
 Therefore `dm1` is the fastest and `dm8` is the slowest.

+On a node with 8 A100 (40G) GPUs, the pretraining of a 1B model with 8k context, 100B token takes around 10 days.
+If you wish to get the results faster, do consider using a smaller model.
+For instance, the 120M (`tiny_LLaMA_120M_8k`) model takes around 1 day to pretrain with 100B tokens.
+Additional pretraining setups (learning rate, batch size, max steps, etc.) should be changed in the [`pretrain/tinyllama.py`](pretrain/tinyllama.py) file.

 ### Advanced Usage

 #### Multi-node Pretraining